 DATES EVENTS OCT.
-31 (Tu) E-7 STATEMENT OF REGISTRATION Last day to transmit to Secretary of State the total county registration as of October 23 (E-15).
-(E. C. § 2187) POLLING PLACES - PUBLICATION Not later than this date, a list of polling places for each precinct shall be published once in a newspaper of general circulation within the county.
-(E. C. §§ 12105, 12106 & Govt.
-Code § 6061) COMPUTER PROGRAM TO SECRETARY OF STATE Last day to send copy of computer vote counting program and Certificate of Logic and Accuracy Test to Secretary of State.
-(E. C. § 15001) INSUFFICIENT OR NO NOMINEES - WATER REPLENISHMENT DISTRICT AND WATER AGENCIES - BOARD OF SUPERVISORS MAKE APPOINTMENTS Not later than this date the Board of Supervisors shall appoint to the office or offices to be filled, the person or persons nominated, or if no person has been nominated, any qualified person.
-(Water Code § 60141 & Water Code Appendix 98-52 & 103-6) CANVASS ABSENT VOTER BALLOTS The canvass may commence on the 7 th day before the election but the results of the tally shall not be released until after the polls close.
-(E. C. § 15101) NOV.
-1 (W) E-6 NOV.
-7 (Tu) ELECTION DAY EMERGENCY ABSENT VOTING Between these dates any voter may apply for an absentee ballot if conditions require his or her absence from the precinct on election day.
+28 (Tu) E-7 INSUFFICIENT OR NO NOMINEES - WATER REPLENISHMENT DISTRICT AND WATER AGENCIES - BOARD OF SUPERVISORS MAKE APPOINTMENTS Last available regular meeting of the Board of Supervisors to appoint to the office or offices to be filled, the person or persons nominated, or if no person has been nominated, any qualified person.
+(Water Code § 60141 and Water Code Appendix 98-52 and 103-6) CANVASSING OF VOTE BY MAIL BALLOTS The canvass may commence on the 7th day before the election but the results of the tally shall not be released until after the polls close.
+(E. C. § 15101(b))

+OCT.
+29 (W) E-6 NOV.
+4 (Tu) ELECTION DAY EMERGENCY VOTE BY MAIL Between these dates, any voter may apply for a Vote By Mail Ballot if conditions require his or her absence from the precinct on election day.
 The voter may designate an authorized representative to pick up and return the ballot.
-(E. C. §§ 3021 & 3110)
+(E. C. §§ 3021 and 3110) NOV.
+4 (Tu) ELECTION DAY 8:00 P. M. ELECTION DAY Polls open 7:00 a.m., close 8:00 p.m.
+(E. C. §§ 1200 and 14212) VOTE BY MAIL RETURNS - 8:00 P. M. Last day for Vote By Mail ballots to be received or turned in personally by the voter to the county elections official's office or at any polling place in the county.
+An authorized representative may return the voted ballot under specified conditions.
+(E. C. §§ 3017 and 3020) SEALING OF UNUSED BALLOTS At 8:00 p.m., immediately after polls close, commence defacing or sealing all unused ballots and file an affidavit of the number of ballots defaced or sealed.
+(E. C. §§ 14403 and 14404)

 DATES EVENTS NOV.
-7, (Tu) 8 P. M. ELECTION DAY ELECTION DAY Polls open 7 a.m., close 8 p.m.
-(E. C. §§ 1000, 1200 & 14212) ABSENT VOTER BALLOTS RETURNED - 8 P.M.
-Last day for absent voter ballots to be received or turned in personally by the voter to the County Elections Official's office or at any polling place in the county.
-A designated family member may return the voted ballot under specified conditions.
-(E. C. §§ 3017 & 3020) DEFACING OF UNUSED BALLOTS At 8 p.m., immediately after polls close, commence defacing or sealing all unused ballots and file an affidavit of the number of ballots destroyed or sealed.
-(E. C. §§ 14403 & 14404) UNOPPOSED JUDGES - DECLARED ELECTED On this date, unopposed incumbent candidates for the offices of superior court judge who filed for office but whose names did not appear on the Primary or General Election ballots shall be declared elected.
-(E. C. § 8203) NOV O (TI) CANNAGO EL ECTION DETUDNO NOV.
-9 (Th) E+ 2 CANVASS ELECTION RETURNS The canvass of returns shall commence no later than the first Thursday following the election.
-(E. C. § 15301)

-DEC.
-1, (F) NOON E+ 24 TAKE OFFICE - HEALTH CARE AND RECREATION AND PARK DISTRICTS Officers, elected or appointed, take office at noon on the first Friday in December following the election.
-(E.C. § 10554, Health & Safety Code § 32100.5 and Public Resources Code §5784.3) NOTE: Final Election results will be completed by December 1, for the above districts requiring their elected directors to take office on this date.
+4 (Tu) ELECTION DAY 8:00 P.M.
+UNOPPOSED JUDGES - DECLARED ELECTED On this date, unopposed incumbent candidates for the offices of superior court judge who filed for office but whose names did not appear on the Primary or General Election ballots shall be declared elected.
+(E. C. § 8203(c)) NOV.
+6 (Th) E+2 OFFICIAL CANVASS ELECTION RETURNS The canvass of returns shall commence no later than the first Thursday following the election.
+(E. C. § 15301) NOV.30 (Su) E+26 APPOINTMENT - HEALTH CARE, RECREATION AND PARK, AND MUNICIPAL WATER DISTRICTS Before this date, the Board of Supervisors shall if no election is held, appoint the persons nominated or, if no person has been nominated, any qualified person.
+(E. C. § 10515) DEC.
+1 (M) E+27 NOON TAKING OF OFFICE - ASSESSOR, SHERIFF AND COUNTY SUPERVISORS Officers take office at noon on the first Monday in December following the election.
+(County Charter Art.
+II, § 6, Art.
+IV, § 13) DEC.
+2 (Tu) E+28 COMPLETION OF OFFICIAL CANVASS The official canvass must be completed within 28 days of the election.
+(E. C. §§ 15301, 15400, 15401 and15372) NOTE: On November 28, the Registrar-Recorder/County Clerk is tentatively scheduled to certify the election results.
+On December 2, the Board of Supervisors is scheduled to declare the election results official.